 Again, select the “Create a Copy” checkbox to copy the worksheet instead of moving it.
 Then, click “OK.”

 A new workbook is created and the selected worksheet is moved or copied into the new file.

-You can also copy a worksheet manually by pressing and holding the Ctrl key and then dragging the worksheet tab to the new location.
+You can also copy and move a worksheet manually by clicking and dragging the worksheet tab to the new location.
 If you want to copy or move the worksheet to a new workbook, be sure to create the new workbook file first.
-The worksheet will be inserted after the default Sheet1.